 Boasting with 5 hours of music ranging from electronic, classical and acoustic, the ambient themes play nicely in the background while attempting to set a new high-score.
 The music can also be turned off, and using the Playstation’s Spotify app replaced with 90s rave music from your playlist.

 With over 100 puzzles to choose from and different game configurations such as number of pieces, the ability to rotate and game mode (casual or scoring) Puzzle Showdown 4K can take as much or as little time as you want to play through.
 The multiplayer option offers family friendly competition together on the sofa while solo mode lets you sit back and chill so that you can take it all in.

 Ok so Puzzle Showdown 4K isn’t anything like getting a real jigsaw out on the table to firstly find all the corners and then all the edges to build the frame however it does offer convenience and no lost pieces!
 It won’t be everyone’s cup of tea however if you enjoy playing puzzle games either with or without friends then this is definitely worth a look.

-I award Puzzle Showdown 4K a Thumb Culture Silver Thumbs Up with 7/10.
+I award Puzzle Showdown 4K a Thumb Culture Silver Thumbs Up.

 Disclaimer: A code was received in order to write this review.